11 Tranexamic Acid Serums, Moisturizers, and More to Halt Summer Dark Spots Before They Even Happen

 Vitamin C has long been the brightening king of the beauty aisle.
-Celebrated for its ability to treat dark spots and discoloration, it has earned itself a rightful place in nearly everyone’s morning skin routine.
-But when it comes to treating more serious skin-tone issues, there’s another ingredient that might just push vitamin C off of its hyperpigmentation-fighting throne.
+In addition to protecting the skin from environmental aggressors, the antioxidant is celebrated for its ability to treat dark spots and discoloration and has earned itself a rightful place in nearly everyone's morning skin routine.
+But when it comes to treating more serious skin-tone issues, there's another ingredient that might just push vitamin C off of its hyperpigmentation-fighting throne.

 There’s a reason why dermatologists swear by this serum for fighting discoloration.
 It combines 3 percent tranexamic acid with kojic acid and niacinamide for a triple-threat in brightening, while also working to exfoliate.
 The result?
 Brighter, more even skin.